-Leg cramps are a very common condition yet harmless.
-Legs cramps occur when muscles in your legs suddenly become tight and painful.
+Leg cramping is a very common condition yet harmless.
+It happens when muscles in your legs suddenly become tight.
+Most commonly leg cramps occur around calf muscles.

 Reasons for Leg Cramps during pregnancy